jvpoulos/diabetes_pred/README.md

 - `tune_temporal.py` [temporal analyses]
 	- Hyperparameter optimization for temporal transfomer models using Ray Tune.

-- `hp_sweep.py` [temporal analyses]
+- `visualize_attention.py` [temporal analyses]
-	- Perform hyperparameter tuning for the temporal analyses by loading the dataset, creating the model, and training it.
+	- Loads a model checkpoint and extract the attention weights from it.
+Visualizes the attention weights, focusing on the average normalized attention weights per attention head for each feature value within each outcome group.
+The script will produce both a heatmap visualization and a table.

 - `train.py` [static analyses]
 	- Trains transformer model, supporting Tab Transformer and FT Transformer.
 Optional pretraining with CutMix and Mixup.